FlushedRay/rotmgchatbots/README.md

 2. Open PMC as administrator and open ``customtext.pmc``

 3. Go into the instance of ROTMG that you plan on chatting from.
 Go to Settings>Controls>Social and bind Activate Chat to \ (backslash, |)
 *if you want to paste into guild chat, bind "Begin Guild Chat" to \ instead.
-Make sure you unbind enter from starting chat, or else it will break.*
+Make sure you unbind enter from actiavte chat, or else it will break.*

 4. Press the white play button inside the blue circle.
 (Shown below)